 On October 7th 2019, Extinction Rebellion set out to block London, Berlin, Paris, Amsterdam, NYC and many other cities all over the planet.

-I spent the week protesting on the streets of Berlin for a week and here’s a very long post on what I experienced.
+I spent the week protesting on the streets of Berlin for a week.
+It was my first time consciously participating in civil disobedience and here’s a very long post on what I experienced.

 I get up at the crack of dawn to catch my train up to Berlin.
 But I’m arriving late.
 Many people have been preparing for the last three days.
 They set up a climate camp right next the the German Parliament, a historical first.
 Sitting in the train, I glance at the phone and learn that, last night, rebels managed to divert traffic and completely block Potzdammer Platz and Großer Stern, two very important traffic junctions.
 I am super excited.
 Before departure, we went through legal training and “action training” teaching us how to behave when you partake in civil disobedience.
 We’ve formed groups and organized ourselves in a way so that if someone goes missing, multiple people will notice and take action.
 I find out that my group is blocking one of the five roads that make up Großer Stern and I rush to join them.
 Goßer Stern is a multi-lane roundabout twisting around the Siegessäule, a huge monument dedicated to… well war essentially.
 Its beautiful though.
 It is located in the middle of a gigantic park, the Tiergarten.